 For the rest, it’s up to you.
 Your lead generation strategy is unique and specific to what you do.
 Be original, test approaches and above all, be empathetic.

-A good way to know if your prospecting approach is the right one is to ask yourself: “If I get 10 messages a day on LinkedIn for prospecting, will I respond to THIS message?”
+A good way to know if your prospecting approach is the right one is to ask yourself: “If I get 10 prospecting messages a day on LinkedIn, will I respond to THIS message?”

-If the answer is No, you’ve missed something.
-If the answer is Yes, send a hundred such messages and see what happens.
+If the answer is a no, you’ve missed something.
+If the answer is yes, send a hundred such messages and see what happens.

 Once you have a list of what you want to say, you need to choose the best sequence to approach your prospects on LinkedIn.